likwid-fi/likwid-margin/README.md

+## Likwid Margin

+Likwid Margin is a decentralized margin and liquidity protocol.
+The protocol can be deployed on EVM-compatible networks, including Ethereum, Base, and BNB Smart Chain (BSC).

 ## License

 Likwid Margin licensed under the Business Source License 1.1 (`BUSL-1.1`), see [BUSL_LICENSE](https://github.com/likwid-fi/likwid-margin/tree/main/licenses/BUSL_LICENSE), and the MIT License (`MIT`), see [MIT_LICENSE](https://github.com/likwid-fi/likwid-margin/tree/main/licenses/MIT_LICENSE).
 Each file in Likwid Margin states the applicable license type in the header.